 Helicopters used to transport workers to and from Atlantic Canada’s offshore facilities are certified to the highest standards and regulated by Transport Canada and the U.S. Federal Aviation Administration.
 Helicopter operators adhere to strict safety procedures and policies, which are overseen by local oil and natural gas companies and by the Canada-Newfoundland and Labrador and Canada-Nova Scotia Offshore Petroleum Boards.

 Helicopter crews and support staff must meet rigorous training requirements and experience levels before operating both on- and offshore.
 These crews and support staff undertake extensive maintenance programs on their aircrafts, which includes regular daily and weekly checks as well as those based on hours of operation or in response to planned or required maintenance.
 There are also checks that happen after every flight.

-Helicopter operators use management systems to help manage the consistent application of policies and procedures, both in terms of regulatory compliance and helicopter manufacturer updates, and in terms of the expectations of the operators who are contracting the service.
+Helicopter operators use Safety Management Systems (SMS) to help manage the consistent application of policies and procedures, both in terms of regulatory compliance and helicopter manufacturer updates, and in terms of the expectations of the operators who are contracting the service.

 Travelling by Helicopter Offshore

 Arriving for an offshore flight is not unlike travel with a commercial airline and features similar check-in and security protocols.
 However, offshore passengers are also issued the appropriate safety equipment, including helicopter passenger transportation suits, personal locator beacons and the Helicopter Underwater Emergency Breathing Apparatus (HUEBA).
 Support staff is responsible for checking each suit before flight and passengers are accountable for their own personal safety and for ensuring their suits fit properly.